 The very efficiency of the dredges exhausted the new finds, but they also triggered one of New Zealand’s first stock-market booms.
 Engineering firms in Dunedin such as A. & T. Burt also benefited.

 Gold gave Otago the wherewithal to celebrate both faith and origins.
 In 1861 a design competition was held for the first permanent Presbyterian Church in the province.
 The First Church was to be built on the newly flattened Bell Hill in Dunedin.
 Winner Robert Lawson came to Dunedin from Melbourne in 1862 and was to practise architecture in the city until 1890.
 The church was built between 1868 and 1873.

 The statue in the Octagon of renowned Scottish poet Robert Burns (uncle of First Church minister Thomas Burns, who died in 1871) was unveiled in 1887 before a crowd of over 8,000.

 As in Scotland, education was valued.
 A high school for both boys and girls was established by 1863.
 Seven years later, one was set up for girls, the first girls’ public school in the Australasian colonies.
-The University of Otago was established in 1871.
+The University of Otago enrolled its first students in 1871.
 It was provided with an endowment of 100,000 acres (40,468 hectares) of pastoral land and authority to grant degrees in arts, medicine, law and music.
 Degrees in mining, dentistry, commerce and physical education were added later.
 Knox College, established to train Presbyterian ministers (men only until 1983), opened in 1909.

 The Caledonian Society of Otago, established in 1862, was still thriving in 2009.
 The society organises annual Highland games in Dunedin, with the traditional entertainments of caber tossing, pipe bands and Scottish dancing – as well as the more New Zealand-flavoured event of gumboot tossing.